jklust/EuroCC-knowledgepool/develop/getstarted.md

 Students are not authorized to ask for resources.
 It will be responsibility of the lecturer/professor to obtain resources through the front office or facilitator.
 Any student can then be invited/authorized in accessing the project whose resources have been allocated to.

-Heavy focus of the danish HPC ecosystem is on teaching and the training of new users, so applications for resources related to courses and students projects are very much welcomed.
+Heavy focus of the Danish HPC ecosystem is on teaching and the training of new users, so applications for resources related to courses and students projects are very much welcomed.

 ## Advantages of using HPC